bbauska/JS-Keywords/README.md

 JavaScript Keywords.
 From Variables to Debugging Tools.

   - Variable: A container used to store data values.
-  - <h2>Function</h2>: A reusable block of code that performs a specific task.
+  - Function: A reusable block of code that performs a specific task.
+<h6>DEFINING AND CALLING FUNCTIONS</h6>
-  The basic syntax for defining a function is as follows:
+A function in JavaScript is defined using the function keyword, followed by the function name, a pair of parentheses, and a block of code enclosed in curly braces The basic syntax for defining a function is as follows:

 ```
 function functionName() {
   // Code to be executed